Prenuptial Agreement Template, Free Download 2026

 Complete Financial Disclosure for Both Parties

-Before drafting any substantive terms, both parties must prepare comprehensive financial disclosure schedules.
+Before drafting any substantive terms, both parties must prepare full financial disclosure schedules.
 List every asset, debt, income source, and financial obligation for each person.
-Attach supporting documentation — account statements, property appraisals, business valuations, and tax returns.
+Attach supporting documentation, account statements, property appraisals, business valuations, and tax returns.
 Incomplete disclosure is the single most common reason courts invalidate prenuptial agreements, so err on the side of over-disclosure.

 Classify Separate and Marital Property